 - Managing withdrawal symptoms

-When you come to us, you’ll receive the help of a broad range of individuals dedicated to helping you break your addiction.
-You’ll meet with doctors, Licensed Clinical Social Workers, Licensed Marriage and Family Counselors, Recovery Specialists, life coaches, and other professionals that you need to get better.
+When you come to Pathways Real Life Recovery Center, you’ll receive the help of a broad range of individuals dedicated to helping you break your addiction.
+You’ll meet with our licensed substance abuse counselors, doctors, licensed clinical social workers, life coaches, and other professionals that you need to get better.

 We’ve worked with hundreds of Utah people trying to break an addiction just like you.
 There’s no shame in seeking the help you need, and we promise to treat you with the dignity you deserve.
 Patients succeed with our program because we take a multifaceted approach.
 You’re not only physically and mentally breaking your addiction.
 You’re also learning how to live without Vicodin and how to transform your life into the life you’ve always wanted for yourself.

 It’s time to break your addiction to Vicodin.
-Call Pathways Real Life Recovery to schedule a free consultation to see how we can help you succeed.
-We accept insurance and offer financing to help pay for treatment.
+Contact Pathways Real Life Recovery to schedule a free Vicodin addiction assessment to see how we can help you succeed.
+We accept insurance and offer financing option to help pay for opioid use disorder treatment.